jeromecoupe/webstoemp/src/blogposts/2020-06-07-performant-data-fetching-with-promises-eleventy.md

   - Promises
 ---

-## Do not use async / await in loops
+## Do not use await in loops

-One of my older post is about [fetching data from a GraphQL API](/blog/headless-cms-graphql-api-eleventy/).
-While the example code I give works, it does not retrieve data in a very performant way.
-Part of the problem is that I use async / await in a while loop.
+One of my older post is about [fetching data from a GraphQL API with Eleventy](/blog/headless-cms-graphql-api-eleventy/).
+While the example code I wrote works, it does not retrieve data in a very performant way.

+The problem is that I use await in a while loop (like a dummy).
 The direct consequence of this is that the API calls happen sequentially, as [brilliantly explained by Jason Lengstorf](https://www.learnwithjason.dev/blog/keep-async-await-from-blocking-execution/).
-Each call has to wait for the previous one to finish.
-Instead, they could be running in parallel.
+Each call has to wait for the previous one to finish instead of running in parallel.

-Since retrieveing all records from an API at build time is a pretty common use case with static site generators and headless CMSes, I wanted to illustrate a more performant way to do it.
+Retrieveing all records from an API that at build time is a pretty common use case with static site generators and headless CMSes.
+Generally, such APIs are limiting the number of records you can get in one single query and will make you use pagination.

-Here is the plan:
+Here is a rough outline of how to deal with this use case in a performant manner:

 1. Make a first request to the API to retrieve a first batch of data as well as the total number of itens to retrieve
 2. Calculate the number of additional API requests we need to retrieve all data